 Consider some of those other adjectives the irrepressible Dr Greer applies: “false sentiment”, “inauthentic, meretricious”.
 How, precisely, does one determine that a work of visual art is inauthentic or meretricious?
 Oh, I am sure one can do this with literature: a writer’s choice of words may reveal his or her true thoughts even when the surface description is pointing elsewhere.
 The novel, The Godfather, by Mario Puzo, for example, seems to show a writer reveling in the violence which his own text ostensibly deplores.
 But those arts which do not use language – visual art, music, dance, etc – have a murkier connection to the world they inhabit, and they do not have this capacity for self-reference and hence self-revelation.
 So how can the good Doctor actually determine the authenticity or otherwise of a painting?
 Perhaps by comparing its subject with its treatment, for example if a serious scene were painted in a slapdash manner, or the reverse.
 But against such an argument, one could just as easily argue that the means do not necessarily vitiate the ends, but instead may empower or ennoble them: ie, a careful, finicky, technically-adept painting of an apparently flippant subject could actually enhance the subject and bring it to our attention, as in Mozart’s operas with their silly plots or those Haydn symphonies containing musical jokes or even Duchamp’s Fountain.
 Or indeed, with the PRB’s careful, elaborated, and finely-accurate paintings of imagined scenes from myth and history.
 No, arguing the inauthenticy of visual art would only ever be persuasive if done painting-by-painting, and even then would need greater intellectual subtlety, depth and heft than the inestimable Dr Greer has chosen to provide here.

 Pre-Raphaelite art, for reasons unclear to me, has almost always been unpopular with art critics.
 Depending on which historical era you select, art critics of the time have tended to believe that all art should celebrate us, or uplift us, or provoke us to thought, or confront us, or even attack us.
 Almost never have art critics wanted art merely to entertain us, to give pleasure to us, to be enjoyed by us.
 One has to ask what is wrong with a profession so opposed to simple beauty and pleasure.
 And what does our Germaine think?
 Well, she describes the PRB’s art as “vulgar”.
 Now this is a very interesting adjective, and in this word I believe we have found the deep ground of her dislike.
 This word is usually used to refer to objects and activities which are popular, which ordinary people do or which they enjoy, but of which the person deploying the word disapproves.
 That one word “vulgar” gives her game away.
-It is certainly indicative of the irony-rich subtlety of Greeresque thought that this word should be deployed by someone who has appeared on reality TV.
+It is a word heard often by anyone having an Australian Convent education.
+And it is certainly indicative of the irony-rich subtlety of Greeresque thought that this word should be deployed by someone who has appeared on reality TV.

 By an accident of historical timing, one of the great world collections of Pre-Raphaelite art is in the Art Gallery of New South Wales, in Sydney.
 I have no way of knowing if that collection and her time in Sydney and in The Push are connected to her present dislike of this great, technically-sophisticated, life-affirming, ennobling, and pleasing art.
 By the very same accident of timing (local people made good, collecting the latest in British art when the PRB were active), the other great world collections of Pre-Raphaelite are in the northwest of England, particularly the Walker Gallery in Liverpool, the Lady Lever Gallery in Birkenhead, and Manchester City Art Gallery.